 Cod is in season from May through to September; if you’re making this outside of these months try using another seasonal white fish such as coley or haddock.
 Buying seasonal fish means you are buying fish outside of their breeding season and will help to ensure you are buying fish in a sustainable manner.

-You do not need a food processor for this recipe; using one will just making a finer textured burger ... and less mess!
+You do not need a food processor for this recipe; using one will just make a finer textured burger ... and less mess!

-Follow a recipe; follow food safety & hygiene rules; use measuring spoons and cups; chop using bridge/claw safely; snip herbs with scissors; shape e.g. burgers, fish cakes.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons; chop using bridge/claw technique safely; snip herbs with scissors; shape e.g. burgers, fish cakes.

-Measuring cups and spoons, bowl, fork, knife, chopping board, spoon.
+Measuring cups and spoons, bowl, fork, knife, chopping board, spoon, scissors.